 Keynote Speaker George Yancy | 2018 #NightofPhilosophy at Brooklyn Public Library

 Revealing Whiteness: The Unconscious Habits of Racial Privilege.
 Shannon Sullivan.
 Indiana University Press (2006) > Pages 17-118.

 Robin DiAngelo.
 White Fragility: Why It’s so Hard to Talk about Racism.
 Beacon Press (2018).

 In the fifth session of the series we will scrutinize two interrelated concepts that have become buzzwords in the eyes of some, serious policy and academic issues in the eyes of others, and cause for repetitive eye-rolling exercises according to a famous remark by Sara Ahmed.
-Referred to as “institutional plumbing,” Ahmed has also pointed the danger that diversity politics couldm actually lead to a practice of non-performativity whereby an institution’s whiteness is de facto perpetuated.
-As her work and activism is highly regarded among critical race theorists, critical whiteness theorist, and racial justice and queer activists, we will dedicate this session to her important contributions that have paved the way for many to critically engage with diversity politics and the intersection of race, class, and gender.
+Referred to as “institutional plumbing,” Ahmed has also pointed the danger that diversity politics could actually lead to a practice of non-performativity whereby an institution’s whiteness is de facto perpetuated.
+As her work and activism are highly regarded among critical race theorists, critical whiteness theorists, and racial justice and queer activists, we will dedicate this session to her important contributions that have paved the way for many to critically engage with diversity politics and the intersection of race, class, and gender.

 Sara Ahmed.
 On Being Included: Racism and Diversity in Institutional Life.
 Duke University Press (2012).

 RACE2014 Keynote 2: “Brick Walls: Racism & Other Hard Histories,” Unsettling Conversations, Unmaking Racisms & Colonialisms.